Suzanne Comhaire-Sylvain

 Suzanne Comhaire-Sylvain (6 November 1898 – 20 June 1975) was the first woman Haitian anthropologist.
-Suzanne Comhaire-Sylvain was a student of Bronislaw Malinowski who worked in 1949 with Alfred Métraux, and participated in a UNESCO project in Haiti.
+Suzanne Comhaire-Sylvain was a student of Bronisław Malinowski who worked in 1949 with Alfred Métraux, and participated in a UNESCO project in Haiti.
 She married Jean Comhaire, a Belgian who headed the Anthropology Department of University of Nsukka.
 Subsequently, she worked in Africa.

 Biography

-She was born on 6 November 1898 in Port-au-Prince, Haiti, and was the daughter of Georges Sylvain, Haitian activist and symbol of the resistance against the American Occupation, and of Eugénie Malbranche.
+Comhaire-Sylvain was born on 6 November 1898 in Port-au-Prince, Haiti.
+She was the daughter of Georges Sylvain, Haitian activist and symbol of the resistance against the American Occupation, and of Eugénie Malbranche.

-She studied in Kingston and Port-au-Prince before she obtained her bachelor's degree and Doctorate in Paris.
+Comhaire-Sylvain studied in Kingston and Port-au-Prince before she obtained her bachelor's degree and Doctorate in Paris.
 Besides her interest in Haitian folklore and social issues of the condition of women in Haiti and Africa, her research focused on the origins of Creole language, an idiom considered juvenile and worthless at that time.
-She had chosen a difficult path but her work, disregarded by her peers, sparked the interest of famous Polish anthropologist Bronislaw Malinowski.
-The latter invited her in London where she became her research assistant while studying at London University and later at the London School of Economics.
+Comhaire-Sylvain had chosen a difficult path; however, her work, disregarded by her peers, sparked the interest of famous Polish anthropologist Bronisław Malinowski.
+Malinowski invited Comhaire-Sylvain to London; during her time there, she became her research assistant while studying at London University and later at the London School of Economics.
 She also conducted successful research at the British Museum that resulted in her major work regarding the African roots of Haitian Creole.

-Comhaire-Sylvain conducted field research in Kenscoff and Marbial (Haiti), Kinshasa (Congo), Lomé (Togo) and Nsukka (Nigeria) and worked with renowned anthropologists such as Melville Herskovits and Alfred Metraux who entrusted her and her husband Jean Comhaire with a mission of the UNESCO in Haiti.
+Comhaire-Sylvain conducted field research in Kenscoff and Marbial (Haiti), Kinshasa (Congo), Lomé (Togo) and Nsukka (Nigeria) and worked with renowned anthropologists such as Melville Herskovits and Alfred Métraux, who entrusted her and her husband with a mission of the UNESCO in Haiti.
 Comhaire-Sylvain also taught at the New School for Social Research in New York, was an early recipient of a Guggenheim fellowship, and was appointed a member of the United Nations trusteeship council for Togo and Cameroon under French administration.

 Comhaire-Sylvain came from a very notable family in Haiti.
 Her uncle Benito Sylvain was one of the founding fathers of Pan-Africanism and her father Georges Sylvain (1866–1925) was an important figure of the resistance against the American occupation in Haiti.
 Comhaire-Sylvain was the oldest of a family of seven.
 Her sister Yvonne Sylvain (1907–1989) was the first Haitian woman physician and the first gynecologist-obstetrician of the country.
 Many of her articles were published in the magazine Voix des femmes (Women's Voices).
 Their brother Normil Sylvain (1900–1929) was a poet and co-founder in 1927 of La Revue indigène.
-Comhaire-Sylvain's sister Madeleine Sylvain (1905–1970) was one of the founders of the Ligue Feminine d’Action Sociale (Feminine League for Social Action) which fought for women's legal rights such as equality for married women.
+Comhaire-Sylvain's sister Madeleine Sylvain (1905–1970) was one of the founders of the Ligue Feminine d’Action Sociale (Feminine League for Social Action), which fought for women's legal rights such as equality for married women.
 Finally, her youngest brother Pierre Sylvain (1910–1991) was a botanist who published several reports on coffee production in Ethiopia.

-She died in a car accident in Nigeria on 20 June 1975.
+Comhaire-Sylvain died in a car accident in Nigeria on 20 June 1975.
 As of 2014, her papers had been catalogued and made available through Stanford University Libraries.